-When it’s time for someone to move into a nursing home, and he or she will be applying for long-term care Medicaid benefits in order to offset the burdensome costs of their stay there.
+When it’s time for a loved one to move into a nursing home, it is often a wise strategy to apply for long-term care Medicaid benefits in order to offset the burdensome costs of their stay there.
 However, there are many personal and financial issues to be addressed by the person who is preparing the application (usually a family member).
 For example, while a loved one’s income may at first seem too high to qualify for Medicaid coverage, proper Medicaid planning can legally make the applicant eligible.

-Before beginning the lengthy application process, these four requirements must be met:
+Before beginning the lengthy application process, these four requirements and considerations must be taken into account:

 One can expect a laborious effort in gathering the documentation required in support of all claims made on the Medicaid application.
 Be prepared to provide items such as proof of identification and citizenship, Social Security cards, legal directives like a power of attorney or guardianship order, receipts for all income sources, several months of bank statements, proof of gifts or transfers, receipts for all bills being paid for the applicant by another person, deeds to real property, including oil, gas and mineral rights, medical bills, and life insurance and burial policies.
 Other information may be requested by the caseworker.

 Simple mistakes may lead to a denied application, which could cost thousands of dollars in nursing home costs while resubmitting the application and waiting again for the caseworkers’ eligibility determination.
-Because of the complexity involved, it is wise to consider meeting with a certified elder law attorney who handles this type of work on a daily basis.
+Because of the complexity involved, it is wise to consider meeting with a NY certified elder law attorney who handles this type of work on a daily basis.
 At the Law Office of Inna Fershteyn, we can help your loved one enter a nursing home with the necessary personnel without breaking the bank in the process.
 Call us at 718-333-2394 to schedule a consultation.